croach/hnsubmit/README.md

 a story at the peak time for Hacker News submissions and, as such, it is meant to be used in conjunction with a job scheduler, such as cron or atrun.

+The reason for this script can be found in [this article][2].
+In the article, Hacker News data is examined to determine the very best time to post to Hacker News to get the most views.
+Incidentally, the best time to post to Hacker News appears to be right around **9AM to 10AM** Eastern Standard Time.

 ## Installing the script

 Basically, you just need to download the source and install all of the requirements, which at this point in time is just the [requests][1] library.